JPFuquenPaez/dtr_digital_model_simulink/ml_diagnostic_models/train_models_improvements.md

 % Write the combined data to a single CSV file writetable(combinedTable, 'combined_data.csv');

+% For real_testing_dataset:

+% Load the .mat file
+load('real_testing_dataset copy.mat');

+% Initialize an empty table to store the combined data combinedTable = table();

+% Loop through each table in varData for i = 1:length(dataTables)
+    % Get the current table
+    currentTable = dataTables{i};

+    % Replicate the target value to match the number of rows in the current table targetValues = repmat(y(i), height(currentTable), 1);

+    % Add the target values to the current table currentTable.Target = targetValues;

+    % Concatenate the current table to the combined table combinedTable = [combinedTable; currentTable];
+end

+% Write the combined data to a single CSV file writetable(combinedTable, 'combined_testing_data.csv');
 >>

 This generates a .csv file of 1,03 GB.

+# Data shape

+3,600,000 rows x 13 columns

+Columns 13
+Rows 3,600,000

+Rows with missing values
+0 (0.0%)
+Duplicate rows
+2,361 (0.1%)

+All variables have no missing values and a significant number of distinct values.
+The histograms suggest that the data for each motor command is fairly evenly distributed, all seem to be normally distributed across their respective ranges (apart from DesiredTrajectory-z, RealizedTrajectory-z with left-skewed distributions).

 # LSTM-Based Fault Diagnosis with Digital Twin Features (PyTorch Implementation)